Emmanuel-9/Quotes/README.md

   * Push the changes to the remote repo.
   * Add the gh-pages link at the description section of the remote repo.

+## Behaviour Driven Development
+ * Upon clicking the "Add Quote" button, the quote is added to the existing quotes.
+ * The "Show Details" button toggles the details of the quote when clicked on.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.